 Read more about the minimum liability car insurance requirements by state

-Below, you’ll see average annual rates for major insurance providers in South Carolina, ranked from cheapest to most expensive for state minimum coverage.
+Below are the average annual rates from major insurance companies in South Carolina, ranked from cheapest to the most expensive for the state minimum coverage.

 Auto-Owners$415